 The aim is to train technicians able to analyze and understand the settlements and territorial structures in interdisciplinary terms and to work on them through the conscious application of the planning tools with the degree of competence commensurate with the three-year degree.The objectives of the training course are pursued through laboratory experiences and basic and specialized monodisciplinary courses.
 Traineeships at local authorities and professional qualifications in the suitably selected sector and the degree thesis on project research topics complete the study program and the training course.

-The graduate in Planning the City of the Territory and Landscape, in accordance with the current regulations regulating the professions of the three year graduates (DPR 328/01), can carry out professional activities by carrying out analyzes of urban, territorial and environmental structures; Concorrere and collaborate with entes and professional studies to the elaboración of records of planning, programming, management and evaluation; To contribute to the definition of strategies of administrations, institutions and businesses with reference to the recovery, valorisation and transformation of cities, territory and the environment.The Degree in Planning the City of Landscape and Landscape allows access to the Master's Degrees in Planning and Design of the City and the Territory and Landscape Architecture (+ 2) and completing the professional skills.The occupational and professional outlets for graduates of the City Planning and Landscape Planning Course are the local government authorities (Regions, Provinces and Municipalities) and professional studios, centers and agencies providing services Analysis, planning and management of the territory and related services in all its aspects, with particular reference to the territorial information systems.
+The graduate in Urban, Regional and Landscape Planning, in accordance with the current regulations regulating the professions of the three year graduates (DPR 328/01), can carry out professional activities by carrying out analyzes of urban, territorial and environmental structures; Concorrere and collaborate with entes and professional studies to the elaboración of records of planning, programming, management and evaluation; To contribute to the definition of strategies of administrations, institutions and businesses with reference to the recovery, valorisation and transformation of cities, territory and the environment.The Degree in Planning the City of Landscape and Landscape allows access to the Master's Degrees in Planning and Design of the City and the Territory and Landscape Architecture (+ 2) and completing the professional skills.The occupational and professional outlets for graduates of the City Planning and Landscape Planning Course are the local government authorities (Regions, Provinces and Municipalities) and professional studios, centers and agencies providing services Analysis, planning and management of the territory and related services in all its aspects, with particular reference to the territorial information systems.
 After the State Examination, graduates in the field earned the title of "Junior Planner" and can enroll in the Professional List of Architects, Planners, Landscapists and Conservatives Section B and carry out their profession in the jurisdictions provided by law.The Degree in Planning the City of Landscape and Landscape allows access to the Master's Degrees in Planning and Design of the City and the Territory and Landscape Architecture (+ 2) in continuous training to acquire skills and career prospects of the most advanced type..

 ARTICULATION OF THE COURSE